NORD gratefully acknowledges Leonard Jason, PhD, and his DePaul research team, for assistance in the preparation of this report.

 There is no cure for ME.
 Treatment is aimed at relieving symptoms and preventing a worsening of symptoms.
 Decisions concerning the use of particular therapeutic interventions should be made by physicians and other members of the healthcare team in careful consultation with the patient and/or parents based upon the specifics of his or her case, a thorough discussion of the potential benefits and risks including possible side effects and long-term effects, patient preference, and other appropriate factors.
 A specific treatment plan will be highly individualized.

 Avoiding overexertion is extremely important in maintaining health in affected individuals.
-A wide variety of therapeutic options exist for treating individuals with ME including improving the diet, regular light exercise, massage, physical therapy, pacing activity levels, proper sleep hygiene, avoidance of substances or situations that can worsen symptoms, and an adjustment of work or lifestyle to decrease the impact of physiologic stress in general.
+Depending on the individual, a variety of therapeutic options exist for alleviating ME symptoms which may include making changes to one’s diet, physical therapy, adjusting the pacing of activity levels, lowering overall exertion by getting a service dog, adjusting sleep parameters (regularizing sleep habits, changing pillows/blankets/mattress, room darkening, temperature, etc.), avoidance of substances (e.g. mold, chemicals) or situations prone to worsen one’s symptoms, and adjusting one’s lifestyle in ways that minimize the impact of physiological and psychological stress in general.

 Certain medications have been used to treat individuals with ME.
 However, many affected individuals are highly sensitive to medication.
 Additionally, because the underlying nature of ME is not fully understood, any specific medications or treatments should be considered cautiously.
 Initially, any medications should be given at low doses.
 No medications for ME are universally effective.